DinhQuocToan-N21DCAT057/Phishing-Website-Detection-Models/README.md

 # Website Phishing Detection Models

 ## Introduction
 This project leverages deep learning models (LSTM, CNN, and Transformer) to detect phishing websites based on URL features.
 The Jupyter Notebook provides a comprehensive workflow for data analysis, model training, and performance evaluation, including visualizations such as accuracy plots and result tables.
-Developed on Google Colab, the notebook can be viewed in detail via nbviewer or the provided HTML file.
+Developed on Google Colab, the notebook can be viewed in detail via nbviewer or open .ipynb file using Jupyter Notebook/Colab.

 ## Summary Results of Each Model